Japan panel warns of dangers if debt not addressed

 The report is preliminary and could still change before the 30-member panel submits it to Aso around the end of the month as the basis for the government's mid-term fiscal reform plan due in the summer.

-The panel's members are drawn from academia, companies, the media, think-tanks and the labor union movement.
+The panel's members are drawn from academia, companies, the media, think-tanks and the labour union movement.

 (Reporting by Takaya Yamaguchi; Additional reporting by Hideyuki Sano; Writing by William Mallard and Tetsushi Kajimoto; Editing by Ian Geoghegan)